MeinGrundeinkommen/konfipay/README.md

 ## Usage

-Note: Unless otherwise noted, all API calls handle Authentication "under the hood" by requesting a token from the API if needed, and will retry this once on subsequent api calls with the same client instance (if operations take very long, it's possible that the token expires before the operation is finished, retrying authentication once allows everything to finish).
+Note: API calls handle Authentication "under the hood" by requesting a token from the API if needed, and will reauthenticate once on subsequent API calls with the same client instance.
+If an operation takes long, it's possible that the token expires before the operation is finished.
+Retrying authentication once allows everything to finish.

 ### Operations